Dansby Swanson Player Props: Cubs vs. Marlins

 Dansby Swanson At The Plate

-- Swanson is batting .283 with five doubles, two home runs and 21 walks.
+- Swanson has five doubles, two home runs and 23 walks while hitting .285.

-- Among qualified hitters, he ranks 45th in batting average, while his on-base percentage ranks 22nd and he is 122nd in slugging.
+- Among the qualified batters in baseball, he ranks 45th in batting average, 17th in on-base percentage, and 126th in slugging.

+- In 53.1% of his 32 games this season, Swanson has picked up at least one hit.
+He's also had 11 multi-hit games.

-- In 31 games played this season, he has gone deep in two of them.
+- He has hit a long ball in two of 32 games played this year, and in 1.4% of his plate appearances.

-- Swanson has driven in a run in seven games this year (22.6%), including two games with multiple runs batted in.
+- Swanson has driven in a run in seven games this season (21.9%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.